 Young and well educated population

-- 48 % of population is under 35 years old
+46% of the population is under 35 years old.

-- English, Italian and Greek are all widely spoken while French and German are taught at school
+English, Italian and Greek are widely spoken, while French and German are taught in school.

 Competitive taxation and incentives